 An AFL-CIO union of broadcasting workers.
-Headquartered in N.Y., near the offices of the major networks, it is the primary organization of broadcast talent, with 30 locals.
+Headquartered in New York, near the offices of the major networks, it is the primary organization of broadcast talent, with 30 local chapters.
 Performers who appear in TV and radio commercials are required to be members of this union and/or other unions.
-However, spokespersons and others who are retained by public relations practitioners for talk shows and other radio and TV programs are not required to be union members, since they are generally not paid for their services.
+However, spokespersons and others who are retained by public relations professionals for talk shows and other radio and TV programs are not required to be union members, since they are generally not paid for their services.

 American Women in Radio and Television (AWRT)

-The distribution of a station's audiences by demographic group.
+The distribution of a station's audience by demographic group.

 The extent to which the audience of one station is exposed to that of another.

 A measure of the change in audience during and between programs.
 Audience flow shows the percentages of people or households who turn on or off a program, switch to or from another channel, or remain on the same channel as the previous program.

 The technology which allows Nielsen Media Research (NMR) to track an identification code within locally transmitted TV signals for network and nationally syndicated programs.
 NMR is also linked by computers to networks and syndicators in order to receive their latest schedule changes.
 Using this technology, NMR can pin down exactly what program was shown on what channel at a particular time.

 Average Audience (AA)

 A widely used rating term, expressed as a percentage, to reflect viewing to the average minute of a program or time period.
 It is an average of the audience at minute 1, 2, 3, etc. As such, it serves as an estimate of the average commercial audience (households or persons).